Chart Color Schemes

 Berwick - South West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 32.4% among residents aged 15+, surpassing the SA3 area average of 25.7%.
-Bachelor degrees are most common at 20.1%, followed by postgraduate qualifications (9.6%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 33.1% of residents aged 15+ holding such qualifications – advanced diplomas at 12.5% and certificates at 20.6%.
+The area's educational profile is notable regionally, with university qualification rates of 32.4% among residents aged 15+, surpassing the SA3 area average of 25.7%.
+This reflects the community's emphasis on higher education.
+Bachelor degrees are most prevalent at 20.1%, followed by postgraduate qualifications (9.6%) and graduate diplomas (2.7%).

 Frequently Asked Questions - Education